This article is for information purposes only, we do not condone any illegal activity.

 Look for free website hosting.
 You don't need to micromanage cyberattacks these days.
 You can command your attacks through parked websites.
 Those programs that you're going to upload to your cloud storage are daemons.
 They will check over and over again for the existence of your websites.
 If you want to launch an attack, you just put up a page with the IP address of the target on one of your sites.
 When it's done, put a page on another site that just has the word "stop" in its address.

 The type of penetration testing that you intend to carry out dictates the types of tool that you'll need.
 Many of the tools you can use are available for free.
-Furthermore, some of the sites that you visit regularly will help you to build up intelligence on targets and discover their weaknesses.
+Furthermore, some sites that you visit regularly will help you to build up intelligence on targets and discover their weaknesses.

 Real World Information Intelligence Techniques